bucketeer-io/bucketeer-docs/docs/sdk/index.md

 ### Server-side SDK

-Server-side SDKs are built for multi-user systems in secure environments like web servers.
+Server-side SDKs are designed for multi-user systems and intended for use in trusted environments, like corporate networks or web servers.
+They operate within server-architected applications running on your infrastructure or trusted cloud-based infrastructure.
+These locations are not directly accessible by end-users.
+The restricted access of server-based applications allows server-side SDKs to safely receive flag data and rulesets without the need to filter out sensitive information.
 This setup enables server-side SDKs to receive flag data including rules, and segments safely without filtering out sensitive information.

 Supported SDKs for server-side: